pranjalthakurr/Spendwise/README.md

-# spendwise
+# Spendwise

-A new Flutter project.
+A Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project tracks the expenses and manages our transactions.
+Hope you like it:)

 A few resources to get you started if this is your first Flutter project: